 3. Create for a Higher Purpose

 Creativity can be a silent, but strong force in our lives.
 Have you ever gotten to the end of the day and wondered exactly what you did?
-We have so many distractions with social media that hours can vanish before our eyes after wanting to do a quick Facebook check.
+We have so many distractions with social media that hours can vanish before our eyes after jumping on Facebook for a "quick" look.

 Creation can take many forms like cooking a meal for your family, or the family next door who has an over-stressed single mom working two demanding jobs.
-Perhaps you like to sing and want to talk your talents to a senior center where they can enjoy and sing along.
+Perhaps you like to sing and want to take your talents to a senior center where others can enjoy and sing along.

 Creation tied to purpose is really powerful.
 Creating a new organizational system for your jewelry may be personally rewarding, but building bookshelves for a school in need takes it to another level.
 Giving to a higher cause can bring meaning to your life and also to those you're helping.

 If you're not ready to take on homelessness in your city, perhaps you want to get more involved at your child's school.
 Put your talents to work for the greater good and everyone wins.

 We all spend a lot of time in our heads, mulling over the same problems and issues every day.
 One of the best ways to get out of your head is to exercise.
 Daily movement is so important to your overall wellbeing.
 You don't need to do the latest hardcore CrossFit workout to get a mind-body benefit.
 Take a 30-minute brisk walk, garden, dance!
 If you grab a friend for a bike ride, you can tackle two of your five things to do every day to be happy in one fell swoop.